ACCOUNTING FOUNDATION CERTIFICATE (AAT)

 - Elements of Costing – types and behaviours of costs; inventory valuations; basic budgeting; variance analysis

-- Using Accounting Software – hands on knowledge and practice of the SAGE accounting system
+- Computerised Accounting – hands on knowledge and practice of the SAGE accounting system

 - Year End Revision Synoptic – revision of the subjects above and incorporating skills required for working in accounting such as ethics, corporate social responsibility and effective communication

 Assessments are independently managed by AAT taken on a computer and results are received the same day.
 The course lasts one year and, on successful completion, you will receive the Foundation Certificate in Accounting as well as being ideally placed to move on to AAT’s Advanced Diploma in Accounting (Level 3).

 For further information download the AAT Factsheet 2021-22.

 The cost of this course is £1264.
 For individuals self-financing the course, matching funding is available making the fee £632.
 Students on national benefits or universal credit may be eligible for free provision.
 The advanced learner loan is not available for this qualification.
 Costs include all books and materials and one exam attempt per subject.
 Extra costs are AAT annual membership fees – £99 and a joining fee in year 1 of £48.

 For further information visit Finance and Bursaries.

 Teaching is by lectures with practical examples and hands on practice.

 Do I need to be working in accounting?

 It is preferable but not essential at first.
 Some students join to acquire new knowledge while others are specifically retraining with a view to entering accounting.